nicky-nym/nicky-nym.github.io/pages/kinematic.md

 | 5,500 | **bicycles** on entire lane width
 |---

-> Because of their higher speed an increased comfort, electric bicycles, where they are authorized (as in Chengdu, China), could meaningfully compete with buses or cars as a means of commuting in larger cities.[^bertaud]
+> Because of their higher speed and increased comfort, electric bicycles, where they are authorized (as in Chengdu, China), could meaningfully compete with buses or cars as a means of commuting in larger cities.[^bertaud]

 > By contrast, compared to the motorcycle, compact Smart car performance (except for energy use) in terms of road capacity is not much better than that of an ordinary car. ...
 The width of the vehicle, not its length, is the important parameter to consider when trying to reduce street area consumption.[^bertaud]